Current Field Activities

 Will Revolution Wind impact Connecticut and Rhode Island ratepayers?Offshore wind is an increasingly cost-effective form of clean energy that stabilizes energy prices for customers.
 It will help to mitigate New England’s winter price spikes, in particular, by diversifying the energy mix and reducing the dependency on natural gas.
 Both the Rhode Island Public Utilities Commission and the Connecticut Public Utilities Regulatory Authority have approved 20-year power purchase agreements with local utilities for the project.

-Where will Revolution Wind be built?The project site is located more than 15 miles south of the Rhode Island coast,32 miles southeast of the Connecticut coast and 12 miles southwest of Martha’s Vineyard, and is neighboring Ørsted and Eversource’s 880MW Sunrise Wind and 130MW South Fork Wind Farm projects.
+Where will Revolution Wind be built?The project site is located approximately 15 miles south of the Rhode Island coast, 32 miles southeast of the Connecticut coast and 12 miles southwest of Martha’s Vineyard, and is neighboring Ørsted and Eversource’s Sunrise Wind and South Fork Wind projects.

 Will ports in southeast New England be used for the project?Ørsted and Eversource will use State Pier in New London, and ProvPort and Quonset in Rhode Island to support the offshore wind industry throughout the region.
 The use of these facilities will not only bring jobs to each port, but also additional economic activity along the waterfront areas, boosting local businesses who provide goods and services within the vicinity of the ports.